asigalov61/Tegridy-MIDI-Dataset/Genres-Artists-Songs/README.md

 ***

-### Make sure to check out [MIDI-GAS](https://huggingface.co/datasets/asigalov61/MIDI-GAS) for sample MIDIs along with pre-processed scores and pre-computed scores embeddings.
+### Make sure to check out [MIDI-GAS](https://huggingface.co/datasets/asigalov61/MIDI-GAS) for sample MIDIs along with pre-processed scores and pre-computed scores embeddings

+***

+### Please also check out [MIDI Genre Classifier](https://huggingface.co/spaces/asigalov61/MIDI-Genre-Classifier) LIVE demo on Huggig Face which was made from the presented data and code

 ***